lordoferos/lordoferos/README.md

 I'm a data enthusiast with a passion for open source projects.
 I specialize in using R for data science and dabble in Python.
 I worked as a data analyst in projects on [asset based community-driven development](https://www.cifor-icraf.org/abcd/), [agroecological transformation](https://www.cgiar.org/initiative/agroecology/) and developing [holistic metrics in agroecology](https://www.cgiar.org/news-events/news/the-measure-of-agroecology/).
+I now work in food innovation systems and exploring how data is a super power in the intelligent age.
 Driven by a love for maps and automation.
 Connect with me on Twitter for all things data, mapping and open source!

 &nbsp;

-## 👇 &nbsp;Current projects
+## 👇 &nbsp;Projects

-I'm currently working on [Kenya Census](https://github.com/lordoferos/kenya_census) and [Hawaii](https://github.com/lordoferos/Hawaai).
+Some work on [Kenya Census](https://github.com/lordoferos/kenya_census) and [Hawaii](https://github.com/lordoferos/Hawaai).
 Working on a dashboard solution to display key metrics on specific administrative locations in Kenya.

 &nbsp;